cskomra/cskomra.github.io/projects/neighborhood-map/README.md

 Searches return three basic elements:  1) a list of places, 2) a list of place-types associated with those places, and 3) a map with markers that represent those places.

 ###Filter Based on Place Type
-Click on any place-type value to filter both the Places List and the Markers on the map.
+Click on any place-type value to filter both the Places List and Markers on the map.
 Only places that are of that type will be shown in the list and on the map.
+Places and Markers are color coded.

 ###Locate a Specific Place From the List of Places
 Click on any place name in the list to center the map on that place's marker, open it's `infowindow`, and get additional information about it.